justin-marian/justin-marian/README.md

 <img src="/pictures/2.png" align="left" width="200"/>

 <p align="center">
-  Currently enrolled in a two‑year M.Sc. in Artificial Intelligence (2025–2027), I’m eager to collaborate on innovative AI projects, embrace emerging technologies and continuously expand my expertise. 💼
+  Currently enrolled in a two-year M.Sc. in Artificial Intelligence (2025-2027), I’m very interested in this field.
+I want to improve my skills, work on new AI projects and keep expanding my knowledge in the field. 💼
 </p>

 <br>